evansmakori/Aligorithms_implimentation/README.md

 This repository contains implementations of various algorithms, data structures, and utility scripts.
 Explore the folders for more details.

 ### A Recursive Algorithm
-A recursive function breaks the problem down into smaller problems, and calls itself for each of the smaller problems.
+Algorithmically: A way to design solutions to problems by **devide-and-conquer**  or ** decrease-and-conquer** Semantically:A recursive function breaks the problem down into smaller problems, and calls itself for each of the smaller problems.
 It usually includes a base case or terminal case and a recursive case.

 *Lets try print the ^2 of a number that exists between 1-1000, if the number does not exists, it should print "pick another num," otherwise it should print out the results.*